rhydlewis/rhydlewis.net/manual.md

 ---
 layout: page
-title: Manual
+title: Manual of Me
 permalink: /manual/
 background: /img/bg-book-notes.jpg
-description: Manual of Me - How to work with Rhyd
+description: How to work with Rhyd
 ---

 <style>